-- B15.
-Completers of programs of less than two years duration (total): - B16.
-Completers of programs of less than two years within 150 percent of normal time: - B17.
-Completers of programs of at least two but less than four years (total):
+B17.
+Completers of programs of at least two but less than four years (total): B17.
+Completers of programs of at least two but less than four years (total): B18.

-B18.
 Completers of programs of at least two but less than four-years within 150 percent of normal time: B18.
 Completers of programs of at least two but less than four-years within 150 percent of normal time: B19.
 Total transfers-out (within three years) to other institutions: B19.
 Total transfers-out (within three years) to other institutions: B20.
 Total transfers to two-year institutions: B20.
 Total transfers to two-year institutions: B21.
 Total transfers to four-year institutions: B21.
 Total transfers to four-year institutions: